-1. From MONITOR's Available Options, select Server Parameters > Locks.
+1 From MONITOR's Available Options, select Server Parameters > Locks.

-Note: You can also set locks parameters with SET.
+NOTE: You can also set locks parameters with SET.
 See SET Locks Parameters in Utilities Reference.

-2. To edit a parameter value, select it and enter the new value.

-3. Increase the values of the following parameters to increase the number of file and record locks allowed for the server:
+- 2 To edit a parameter value, highlight it and enter the new value. - 3 Increase the values of the following parameters to increase the number of file and record locks allowed for the server:

+'''

-Maximum Record Locks Maximum File Locks
+Maximum Record Locks

+Maximum File Locks

+'''